Shuttle Inc.: Products

 From 1987 to 2004, Shuttle manufactured AT, Baby AT, ATX, and Micro ATX motherboards.
 Among Shuttle's most popular motherboards were the HOT-603 Socket 7 motherboard based on the AMD640 chipset, and the AK31 Socket A motherboard based on the VIA KT266 and KT266A chipsets.

-Currently, Shuttle's primary product is the XPC.
+Shuttle's primary product is the XPC.
 The Shuttle XPC's design goal is to provide the power and features of a typical desktop PC in a fraction of the space.
 The XPC consists of a custom small-footprint motherboard, a rectangular chassis typically consisting of aluminum, a "Shuttle ICE" heatpipe-augmented heatsink, and a compact power supply.
-Popular XPCs include the SS51G, the SN41G2, and the SN25P.
-Shuttle XPC barebones can be found worldwide from PC distributors, retailers, and e-commerce stores.
-In 2004, the Shuttle XPC was the official PC of the World Cyber Games.

 In 2004, Shuttle began manufacturing fully assembled PC systems.
-As of 2007, Shuttle XPC systems are available in the United States only at Sam's Club as well as Shuttle's US website.
-Shuttle systems are also available in Europe, Taiwan, China and Japan.

-The Shuttle XP17 is a portable 17" LCD introduced in 2004 and surprisingly, is still being sold today at a premium.
+The Shuttle XP17 is a portable 17" LCD introduced in 2004.
 The XP17 is targeted at LAN gaming and other activities requiring a portable, high performance monitor.
-The XP17 won the Red dot award for industrial design in June 2005.
+The XP17 won the Red Dot Award for industrial design in June 2005.